m-berggren/quiet-quest/README.md

 The Wio Terminal's screen lights up and displays labels for WiFi and MQTT connection, and sensors.
 Once Wifi and MQTT connection is established, confirmation of this will be displayed as well as data from the sensors.
 This real-time information is also displayed on the Quest Page of the desktop application.

 ### Box Device
 The box device measures the distance to objects directly in front of it using the **Grove Ultrasonic Ranger**.
 This is used to determine if attempts are made to collect the phone during an ongoing quest.
-If an object (or person) is detected within certain ranges (0-15 cm, 16-30 cm or 31-50 cm) the box device will emit various audio and light signals to alert the user that it is not time to open the box yet.
+If an object or person is detected within a certain range, the box device will emit various audio and light signals to alert the user that it is not time to open the box yet.
+Different signals are emitted depending on which of three distances an object is detected at: 0-15 cm, 16-30 cm or 31-50 cm.

-If the box is opened during an ongoing quest, the **Grove Light Sensor v1.2** will read a light value over 15 and report this to the system, and the interruption will be noted in the ongoing quest's information.
+If the box is opened during an ongoing quest, the **Grove Light Sensor v1.2** will read a light value over 15 and report this to the system.
+The interruption will be noted in the ongoing quest's information and the **Grove - Chainable RGB Led v2.0** will shine red.

 ### Establish WiFi Connection
 1. Open _wio/quietquest/src/credentials/credentials.cpp_